In this guide you will acquire the skills needed to process and present spatial data in R. The objectives of the guide are as follows

 tm_shape(sac.county.tracts) +

-tells R to break up the shading into
+, which tells R to break up the

-quantiles, or equal groups of 5.
-Seven of the most useful classification
+shading into quantiles, or equal groups of 5.

-styles are described in the bullet points below (taken from GWR):
+The most useful classification styles are described in the bullet points below.

 style = pretty